 A Chief Engineer is in charge of all engine department personnel and responsible for operating and maintaining all engine room equipment.
 A Chief Engineer with an Unlimited Horsepower endorsement can operate a vessel of any horsepower.

-An Assistant Engineer stands engine room watches and supervises the engineer ratings doing work on engineering machinery.
-A Third Assistant Engineer is the entry position, followed by Second Assistant, First Assistant, then Chief Engineer.
+An Assistant Engineer or Designated Duty Engineer stands engine room watches and supervises the engineer ratings doing work on engineering machinery.
+Assistant Engineers and Designated Duty Engineer may act as Chief Engineer on smaller vessels.
+A Assistant Engineer or Designated Duty Engineer may also obtain an Third Assistant Engineer to be followed by Second Assistant, First Assistant, and then Chief Engineer.

 Qualified Member of the Engine Department QMED: